Quest.edu

 Phase II: POVs & Experience Prototypes

-In this section, we created three POV statements to understand what some of our interviewees were looking for in Quest.edu.
+In this section, we created three POV statements to understand what some of our interviewees were looking for in a product like Quest.edu.
 Specifically, we honed in on what Michael and Phillip would have wanted to see as former and current university students.

 The final three POV Statements: